 The BioLite SunLight is a great option if you're shopping for a versatile lantern on a budget.
-It has a commendable amount of water resistance, it's easy to use, and it's relatively bright.
+It has a commendable amount of water resistance, is easy to use, and is relatively bright.
 For those concerned about weight for backpacking trips, the SunLight is an excellent choice.
 Not only can it be charged by USB, but it also uses one of the largest solar panels we've seen on a lantern to date.
 This is a solid buy.

 What Other Lanterns Should You Consider?

 If you don't think the SunLight is the right model for you, we have several other suggestions.
 If you're going backpacking and want a gas-powered model that runs on the same fuel canisters as your stove, check out the Primus Micron.
-If you want a model that is bright, weather resistant, and can also charge your phone, check out the Black Diamond Apollo.
+If you want a lantern that is bright, weather resistant, and can also charge your phone, check out the Black Diamond Apollo.
 For those in the market for a super-bright model with long-lasting battery life, check out the UST 30-Day Duro.
 If you're just looking for that dad-style classic propane model, you really can't beat the Coleman Deluxe Propane.